 - You may have mastitis and need to drain the breast

-- Your milk may have been contaminated with either antibiotics or alcohol
+- Your milk may have been contaminated by certain medications or alcohol

 What sort of breast pump to use?

-- How much you will use the breast pump
+- How often you will use the breast pump

 - Where you want to use the breast pump